 Where we have identified that you may have the capacity or affinity to support Birthrights at a higher level, we may use the information we hold about you to identify connections between you and our existing circle of key supporters.
 We may also review other information about you that is available to the public through internet searches, subscription services, or public databases (eg, Companies House, the electoral register, or the land registry), such as information about corporate directorships, shareholdings, published biographic information, employment and earnings, philanthropic interests and networks, charitable giving history and motivations and relevant media coverage, so that we can engage with you in a more personalised way.

 Both women and healthcare professionals can contact us via email for advice on issues relating to human rights in maternity care.
-To assist with these advice enquiries we may need to record sensitive information such as medical details about the woman and her baby, names of those involved (including healthcare professionals) and date of birth of the baby.
-We ensure this data is kept securely and only for as long as necessary to progress the advice case and any follow-up work.
-We only pass on sensitive data to third parties (such as peer organisations, law firms giving pro-bono support, or NHS Trusts you have asked us to write to on your behalf) with your express permission.
+To assist with these advice enquiries we may need to record sensitive information such as medical details about the woman and her baby, names of those involved (including healthcare professionals) and the Trust providing care, and date of birth of the baby.
+We ensure this data is kept securely and for as long as necessary to progress the advice case and any follow-up work, and in order to analyse trends in recent advice line enquiries for policy, campaigning or research purposes.
+We only pass on sensitive data to third parties (such as peer organisations, law firms giving pro-bono support, or NHS Trusts you have asked us to write to on your behalf, or journalists) with your express permission.
 We also keep anonymised records of all our advice enquiries to be able to monitor trends in the sorts of enquiries and number of enquiries.
 We may occasionally wish to contact you in future if your case might be relevant to research we are carrying out or to see if you would be interested in responding to a journalist request.
-We only do so where we have explicit permission to recontact you for these purposes.

 DO WE PROCESS ‘SENSITIVE’ PERSONAL INFORMATION?